-MED A3 is now the SDVBS
+MED A3 is now the SDV-BS

-Offered from now on, this new Small Domestic Vessel Basic Safety course is an update on the older MED A3 course.
-It's still a one-day course providing basic safety training for crew members of non-pleasure vessels of not more than 150 gross tonnage operating not more than 25 nautical miles from shore.
+This new Small Domestic Vessel Basic Safety course is an update on the older MED A3 course.
+It’s still a one-day course providing basic safety training for crew members of non-pleasure vessels of not more than 150 gross tonnage operating not more than 25 nautical miles from shore.
 If you already have the equivalent MED A3, rest assured it will not expire.

-Restricted Operator Certificate (ROC-M) now Offered
+Restricted Operator Certificate (ROC-M)

 The Restricted Operator Certificate – Marine (ROC-M) is now being offered during the evenings while the SVOP is running.
 Make the most of your training days by getting your radio certificate at the same time.